tarhav/platecaps/README.md

 PlateCapture is optimized for mobile devices, making it a perfect tool for on-the-go use.
 The application handles camera permissions efficiently, providing clear instructions if access is denied and offering a button to enable the camera with a single tap.
 The responsive design ensures that the interface looks great on any screen size, while the lightweight code ensures smooth performance even on older devices.

-a python file, a html template file, a css file, and a javascript file.
+a python file, an html template file, a css file, and a javascript file.